 The City of San Diego Fire-Rescue Department (Fire-Rescue Department) is the primary responder to fires on the SDSU campus.
 When an on-campus fire is reported to the UPD, a campus police officer is dispatched to the scene of the fire to verify the fire.
 Once the fire is verified, the UPD will call the Fire-Rescue Department (UPD 2017).
 The campus police officer dispatched to the scene establishes an "Incident Command Post" and manages the incident until relieved by Fire-Rescue Department personnel.
-If the fire is an imminent threat to life or structure, the SDSU Emergency Operations Center may be activated in a Level II emergency Operations Center will be activated and, if activated, which staff positions are needed to respond to the emergency.
+If the fire is an imminent threat to life or structure, the SDSU Emergency Operations Center may be activated in a Level II emergency mode.
+When a fire incident occurs, the president of SDSU will determine if the Emergency Operations Center will be activated and, if activated, which staff positions are needed to respond to the emergency.